-On January 1, 2023, the System adopted ASU 2016-13 - Financial Instruments: Credit Losses: Measurement of Credit Losses on Financial Instruments and other subsequently issued ASUs related to credit losses.
-This guidance replaced the current incurred loss impairment methodology with a single allowance framework that estimates the current expected credit losses (CECL) over the remaining contractual life for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
-This guidance was applied on a modified retrospective basis.
+The System recently adopted, effective January 1, 2023, ASU 2016-13 - Financial Instruments: Credit Losses: Measurement of Credit Losses on Financial Instruments and other subsequently issued ASUs related to credit losses.
+This ASU replaced the incurred loss impairment methodology with a single allowance framework that estimates the current expected credit losses (CECL) over the remaining contractual life of for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
 This framework requires management to consider in its estimate of the allowance for credit losses (ACL) relevant historical events, current conditions and reasonable and supportable forecasts that consider macroeconomic conditions.
-In addition, the guidance amends existing impairment guidance for held-to-maturity and available-for-sale investments to incorporate an allowance for credit losses related to these securities, which will allow for the reversal of credit impairments in the event that the credit of an issuer improves.
+In addition. the guidance amended impairment guidance for heldto-maturity and available-for-sale investments to incorporate an allowance for credit losses related to these securities.
+For the impact of adoption of the ASU, see Note 5 - Allowance for Credit Losses.